agilogy/agilogy-blog/_posts/2023-03-17-writing-a-simple-jdb-library-in-java.md

 I've used this very same approach with Scala (I admit some implicits where used there) and Kotlin (look, ma! no implicits!).
 So let's try my hand at Java.

 Under the hood I'm using Jdbc.
 Yes, it blocks threads, but that may be solved sooner than anyone expected.
-And it throws ugly checked exceptions we will need to daeal with.
+And it throws ugly checked exceptions we will need to deal with.
 In fact, it very poorly handles errors in a non standard way.
 But other than that, it is fine and very well known.

 ## Connections and DataSources